dumitrescustefan/ronec/spacy/README.md

 | --- | --- | --- |
 | ronec_conllubio_path | str | Path of the CoNLL-U BIO file resulted by running the `convert_conllubio.py` script. |
 | output_path | str | Save path of the file in Spacy's JSON CoNLL-U BIO format. |

+Note: You have to run the command twice, once per file.

 Additional information about Spacy's converting configuration can be found at https://spacy.io/api/cli#convert.